 Mitsubishi had to rebrand its marketing campaign for the newly launched Pajero.
 Named for the Pampas Cat of Argentina (Leopardus pajeros), it was sexual slang in Spanish.
 The car was eventually launched on the Spanish market as the Montero.
 And the company had to take the hit on costs.

 As you can see, brand blunders can do great damage to your brand and sales.
 But there’s bad transcreation and then there’s the downright ugly.
 Would you buy a sports drink called Pocari Sweat?
 Or aluminium foil emblazoned with Alu-Fanny?
 Perhaps you’d think twice about munching on breakfast cereal called Crapsy Fruit.

 Good transcreation examples

 We’ve had a good laugh at some bad transcreation examples.
-What about the good?
-What makes a good transcreation?
-It isn’t just about translating slogans.
-It’s about providing targeted content for different markets.What makes a good #transcreation #xl8 Click To Tweet
+What about good transcreation?
+What makes a good advertising transcreation?
+It isn’t just about translating slogans.What makes a good #transcreation #xl8 Click To Tweet

 What’s the take home message from these transcreation examples?

 The bad transcreation examples are funny.
 They make us laugh.
 But they don’t make us want to buy.
 To sell, you need to connect with your customer.
 You need to know what moves them.
 What motivates them to make that purchase.